 Office Hours:Mon, Weds, and Fri: 10:30 - 11:30pm, or by appointment

 - Political Science

 - PhD, Political Science, The University of Iowa

 James "Pigeon" Fielder joined CSU as an Instructor after retiring from the U.S. Air Force as a Lieutenant Colonel and Associate Professor of Political Science at the U.S. Air Force Academy.
-He is also serving as a Marine Corps University Non-Resident Krulak Fellow for academic years 2021-2023, is the Chief Operating Officer for Mobius Worlds Publishing (yes, Pigeon is the COO), and consults on organizational wargaming, crisis response exercises, and scenario planning.
+He is also serving as a Marine Corps University Non-Resident Krulak Fellow for academic years 2021-2026, is the Director of Professional and Educational Games for Mobius Worlds Publishing, and consults on organizational wargaming, crisis response exercises, and scenario planning.

 He received his military callsign (or nickname) for having pet pigeons, including one bird, Heathcliff, that he's had since 1996!

 Harvey, Mark, James D. Fielder, and Ryan G (Eds.).
 Games without Frontiers: Simulations and Games in the Political Science Classroom.
 Taylor & Francis, August 2022.